 The EST is administered in Term 2 in a period prescribed by the Authority.
-The design brief for the EST is provided in the Year 12 syllabus.
+The design brief for the EST is provided in the Year 12 General or Foundation syllabus.

 The EST is marked by the teacher/s delivering the course using the marking key provided by the Authority.
 The school provides the marks for all students to the Authority.